Change Color or Text Size

 • Any other important communications the attorney should be aware of

-Once granted, the judge will order the tenant to pay court costs and attorney fees.
+If the default judgement is approved, the judge will order the tenant to pay court costs and attorney fees.
 Five to 14 days later, you will receive a Writ of Possession, which instructs the sheriff to lock the tenant out of the property.
 The sheriff will visit the property and notify the tenant that they must be out in five days.
 If they are not, they will be forcibly removed.

 A Writ of Possession will be issued if you win the case.
 The sheriff will post this notice to the tenant five to 15 days after judgment, and the sheriff lockout will occur approximately one week later.
 You are expected to meet the sheriff for the lockout and hire a locksmith, who will change the locks so the tenant cannot access the property.